 The boy was thrilled that Kuhn Orchard had saved the last kid-sized cup of berries “just for me!”, bought purple string beans from a young assistant at Barajas Produce, chips and tomatillo salsa from the mom and daughter team of Salsa las Glorias, and had an involved chat with the J-Wen dairyman’s son about the various flavors of milk offered.
 (The boy settled on chocolate for himself and root beer for his father.)
 This market seems to be doing quite well, and the summer produce bounty is only just beginning so be sure to visit soon.
 They’ve also instituted a bag share program, where you can drop off extra reusable shopping bags that may be cluttering up your house or car, and pick one up if you forgot to bring one along.
 Fantastic idea.

 Love food?
 Eat Honey July 10, Save a Honey Bee!
-Today is “Don’t Step on a Bee Day,” originally conceived don't step on a bee dayto discourage people from going barefoot in the summer, and then stepping on a bee.
+Today is “Don’t Step on a Bee Day,” originally conceived to discourage people from going barefoot in the summer, and then stepping on a bee.
 The holiday was re-purposed to highlight the plight of the North American honey bee, whose declining numbers could seriously jeopardize our future food supply.
 (Serious Eats has a short video that explains colony collapse disorder.)
 So eat something honey-sweetened today (real honey, preferably from your local farmers market) and raise a glass to our friends, the honey bees!
 If you’re in the DC area, get a bite to eat at the Fairmont Hotel or Clyde’s Willow Creek Farm, both of whom raise honeybees on site, or drop by Buzz for free “honey cups” for the kids and an assortment of Josh Short’s honey-sweetened desserts.

 Sending this honeybee note over to Fight Back Friday at the Food Renegade – take a look for more real food inspiration!